 Don’t be afraid to get creative with your surveys.
 For example, you could develop a quiz that enables people to interact with your business in a fun way.
 Surveys aren’t just for long-time customers, either.
 They’re also a great way to collect data to inform future marketing efforts or generate new leads for your business.

-What are the Best Ways to Deliver Feedback Surveys to Your Customers?
+What are the Best Ways to Deliver Customer Feedback Surveys to Your Customers?

-Here are the top four ways to deliver surveys to your customers quickly to get valuable feedback.
+Here are the top four ways to deliver customer feedback surveys to your customers quickly to get valuable feedback.

 Email is one of the easiest and most-used methods for sending surveys to customers.
 If you want, you can even set up a workflow that automatically triggers your email to send once a customer performs a specific action – like paying for a service online.